A

 Branding

 This course surveys the best practices in brand management.
-Achievement of brand equity through the use of integrated marketing communications is explored by employing brand elements and leveraging strategies like brand extensions, co-branding, and strategic alliances with third parties.
+Achievement of brand equity using integrated marketing communications is explored by employing brand elements and leveraging strategies like brand extensions, co-branding, and strategic alliances with third parties.
 Prerequisite: MRKT 2370 Principles of Marketing and junior or senior standing or by permission of the President.

 M